-Modified Business Hours: As of March 23, El Pomar offices are closed with staff working remotely, weekdays from 9am-4pm.
-Penrose House Conference Center, Penrose Heritage Museum and Will Rogers Shrine of the Sun are closed to all external guests and groups through April 19th.
+Modified Business Hours: El Pomar Foundation offices, Penrose House Conference Center, Penrose Heritage Museum and Will Rogers Shrine of the Sun are closed to all external guests and groups until further notice.
+Staff will continue to work weekdays from 9am-4pm.

 REACH Pikes Peak plans move to Helen Hunt Elementary campus